voldikss/vim-skylight/README.md

 ## Why

 For a long time I was hoping to preview file under cursor in a disposable floating window without actually opening it.
-Then I dug into the web and found some awesome projects, which, however, only support previewing files that are listed in the quickfix window.
-What I want is to preview the file that occurs anywhere in vim, even those in the builtin terminal window (when I am using gdb's `bt` command).
+Then I dug into the web and found some awesome projects, which, however, only support previewing files that are listed only in the quickfix window.
+What I want is to preview the file that is given by either relative or absolute path and occurs anywhere in vim, even those in the builtin terminal window (when I am using gdb's `bt` command).

 The codes were initially buildup in my personal dotfiles.
 After the whole feature was almost implemented, I decided to detach them from the dotfiles and